reydelarack/baker/README.md

 You can make multiple of those entries per datacenter if you like.
 Use lon.identity for NOVA_URL on UK accounts.

 Protip: Make a [default] account/region.
 Some recipies use this as a feature.
-Checkout the [supernova documentation](http://supernova.readthedocs.org/) for more information on this.
+Check out the [supernova documentation](http://supernova.readthedocs.org/) for more information on this.

 Gotchas
 =======